amirothman/genre-erkennung-pipeline/Tutorial.md

 Refer to [here](http://mtg.upf.edu/technologies/melodia?p=Download%20and%20installation) for instructions to install vamp plugins on different platforms.

-# Collecting data
+# Preparing a dataset

+For legal reasons a dataset including music files can not be included.
+You have to use your own or a thid party one.

-Most of the methods that are written within this code would have the folder "dataset" as the default directory path for the data.
+Most of the methods expect the folder "dataset" as the default directory path for the data.
 Create that folder inside the main project directory.

-    mkdir dataset

-Inside this directory, you should create another directory containing your dataset.
+Inside this directory you can use different datasets.

-    cd dataset
-    mkdir my_data_set

-Throughout the code base, we use the convention of train set and test set to separate our training data and testing data.
-Create those directories:
+Throughout the code base, we use the convention of _train_ set and _test_ set to separate our training data and testing data.

-    cd my_data_set
-    mkdir test
-    mkdir train

-Now, you can put your data in the respective directories.
-The files need to be separated in different folders for different genres.
-The code would use the name of the directory as the genre.
+Now, you can put your data in the respective directories with each file in it's own genre folder.
+The code uses the name of the directory as the genre.
 Here is an example of how a dataset directory should look like:

 ```
 └── my_data_set